 If my investments are to outperform, I need to back companies that score well on several quality indicators and buy at prices that offer decent value.

-So this series aims to identify appealing FTSE 100 investment opportunities and during recent weeks I've looked at Vodafone Group (LSE: VOD), GKN (LSE: GKN), Weir Group (LSE: WEIR), ITV (LSE: ITV) and Kingfisher (LSE: KGF).
+So this series aims to identify appealing FTSE 100 investment opportunities and during recent weeks I’ve looked at AstraZeneca (LSE: AZN), Johnson Matthey (LSE: JMAT), Smith & Nephew (LSE: SN), Pearson (LSE: PSON) and BAE Systems (LSE: BA).
 This is how they scored on my total-return-potential indicators (each score in the table is out of a maximum of 5):

-> Kevin does not own shares in any of the companies mentioned in the article.
-The Motley Fool has recommended shares in Vodafone.
+> Kevin does not own any of the shares mentioned.
+The Motley Fool owns shares in Smith & Nephew.